Making sure that his belongings had arrived in his room, Kaidus decided to look around the estate.

 The manor had been made out of cut stones melded together by magic unlike the buildings in the 3rd ward.
 The manor itself looked like four different structures connected together by arched passages, and had a large courtyard in between the four different wings.
 From what Fon had told him, the west wing was for guests, the north wing was where the Ravon family resides, the south wing for the knights and those who were currently staying in the manor to train, and the east wing was where the servants and guards’ quarters are.

 Having walked around the manor for a good while, he eventually ended up in the training area of the courtyard.

-Many young students were repeating sword forms while a few of the older and more advanced ones were in pairs and sparring under Horan’s watch.
+Many young students were repeating sword forms while a few of the older and more skillful ones sparred in pairs under Horan’s watch.